HaotianXiangsti/EECS_6998_E11/README.md

 Finally, I want to turn the model as the backbone for a active learning pipeline.
 I want to propose such a framework for people investigating drivers of deforestation in other country and can save their time and money in image annotation.

 The [dataset](https://drive.google.com/drive/folders/1JtOt-g6NpLXU9xHyKfy-oR-WTpEH3A5D?usp=sharing) can be found in my Google Drive.

+---
+Updated from **Oct.
+23**

+I proposed a notebook in the weekend but I wrongly deleted it before pushing to the repo.
+But I can describe what I did in the weekend and rebuild it this week.